 In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.
-If the underwriters or their affiliates have lending relationships with us, certain of those underwriters or their affiliates may hedge their credit exposure to us consistent with their customary risk management policies.
+If the underwriters or their affiliates have lending relationships with us, certain of those underwriters or their affiliates routinely hedge, and certain other of those underwriters or their affiliates may hedge their credit exposure to us consistent with their customary risk management policies.
 The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.

-Option to Purchase Additional Series C Preferred Units
+Option to Purchase Additional Series D Preferred Units

-We have granted the underwriters an option, exercisable for 30 days after the date of the underwriting agreement, to purchase up to 2,700,000 additional Series C Preferred Units at the public offering price, less the underwriting discount.
-Any Series C Preferred Units issued or sold under the option will be issued and sold on the same terms and conditions as the other Series C Preferred Units that are subject to this offering.
+We have granted the underwriters an option, exercisable for 30 days after the date of the underwriting agreement, to purchase up to 2,400,000 additional Series D Preferred Units at the public offering price, less the underwriting discount.
+Any Series D Preferred Units issued or sold under the option will be issued and sold on the same terms and conditions as the other Series D Preferred Units that are subject to this offering.